COMP122/comp122-f22/format_encodings/notes_10_03.md

    1. Goal: Write a MIPS program
       1. First write each subroutine in a high-level language
       1. Second, convert to TAC
-      1. Third, covert to MIPS
+      1. Third, convert to MIPS
       * After Practice, you can collapse steps